BGnoinski/gnoinski.ca/ben/build_site/content/ssl_route53_cert_valication.md

-Title: Setting up the Cloudfront distribution
+Title: Setting up SSL Certs and Route53 cert valication
 Date: 2018-04-03 17:30
 Category: AWS
-Tags: AWS, S3, Cloudfront, SSL
+Tags: AWS, Route53, ACM, SSL

 # Part 3

-In this post I will go through the steps that I took get my site setup behind Cloudfront.
+In this post I will go through the steps that I took get my site setup behind Cloudfront. <span style="color:#054300"> That was wishfull thinking will happen in part 4 now</span>

 I am starting with a domain that has nothing else on it, no subdomains, mx records nothing.
 I will be updating the domains Nameservers to Route53.

 * <span style="color:#8C4B20">*WARNING* ~ ** If your domain has existing records be very careful following this post, if you change nameservers without setting up all of your other records first your site(s) may stop working!!!** </span> You have been warned, ops responsibly.